A coupling prescription for post-Newtonian corrections in Quantum Mechanics: Schr odinger's equation on Schwarzschild backgrounds

 and hence the NLO Lagrangian~\eqref{eq:Lagrangian-Schwarzschild-no-O} can be expressed in terms of $\hat\psi_{\text{Schw}(2)}$ as

 In isotropic coordinates, the expression for the operator $\hat{O}'_{\text{Iso}}$ is \textit{different}:

-The origin of this is, as we alluded to above, the fact that the normalised wave functions transform in a non-standard way under $c$-dependent coordinate transformations.
+The origin of this is, as we alluded to above, the fact that the wave functions with the standard inner product of nonrelativistic Quantum Mechanics transform in a non-standard way under $c$-dependent coordinate transformations.
 To see why, consider the inner product~\eqref{eq:innerproduct} that allowed us to read off the operator $\hat O$.
 In Schwarzschild coordinates, we can write this inner product as

 where $\hat O_{\text{Schw}}$ is defined in~\eqref{eq:O-schw}, and $\Sigma$ is a constant-time hypersurface.
 Changing coordinates from Schwarzschild to isotropic, we get an extra contribution at order $c^{-2}$